zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 4. The entity name is prefilled, but you can change it to a custom name.
 To create an entity, click **Create Entity** > **OK**.
 Click **Show** to view the entity in your domain model.

-### Processing Response Data when the Response is in JSON Format {#create-entity}
+### Processing Response Data

 You can check the response of your request in the **Response data** tab.

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/response-data.png" class="no-border" >}}

+#### Response is in JSON Format {#create-entity}

-If the response is in JSON format, and you want to use the response to create an entity in your domain model, navigate to the **Response structure** tab, which displays a preview of the response data.
+If the response is in JSON format and you want to use the response to create an entity, open the **Response structure** tab, which displays a preview of the response data:

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/response-structure.png" class="no-border" >}}